Cho Kyu-hyun: 2016–2017: Japan promotions, Waiting, Still and military enlistment

-2019: Return from military, The Day We Meet Again, and King of Mask Singer
+2019: Return from military, The Day We Meet Again, and King of Masked Singer

 Following his discharge from his mandatory military service on May 7, 2019, Kyuhyun held a fan meeting, Meeting Again Today, on May 19 at the Peace Hall in Kyung Hee University.
 He declined to return as an MC of Radio Star; but returned as a cast member of New Journey to the West for its seventh season, and joined the second seasons of Salty Tour and Kang's Kitchen.
 He also participated in Super Junior's 9th Album Time_Slip.

 On May 14, 2019, Kyuhyun released his first single since his discharge, "Time with You".
 He also released a new EP, The Day We Meet Again, featuring the lead single "Aewol-ri", on May 20, 2019.
 Since his discharge, he also started his own YouTube channel KYU TV.

 Kyuhyun also competed in King of Mask Singer, first appearing in episode 211 (broadcast on July 14, 2019) as "Jinie".
 Kyuhyun obtained 5 consecutive wins as "Jinie", becoming the first male idol to win the title of "Mask King".
 Kyuhyun covered a variety of songs during the competition including Kim Dong-ryool's "Should I Say I Love You Again?", Park Hyo-shin's "Breath", Lee Hi's "Breath", Naul's "Memory of the Wind", Wanna One's "Energetic", Yoon Jong-shin ft.
 Jung-in's "Uphill Road" and SHINee Kim Jong-hyun's solo song "Y Si Fuera Ella".

+On December 19, it was announced that Kyuhyun would return to the musical scene after four years since his last musical appearance.
+It was also his first musical appearance after being discharged from military service.
+He was cast in the musical "The Man Who Laughs", and was set to perform in January 2020.